pivotal/docs-tap/getting-started.md

 2. **Scan & Store**: Introducing vulnerability scanning and metadata storage to your supply chain

-### Sign: Introducing Image Signing & Verification to your Supply Chain
+### Sign: introducing image signing and verification to your Supply Chain

 #### Overview